Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-The following lemma is the ``travelling frame'' analogue of \cref{lem:decrease_fire0}. \begin{lemma}[firewall decrease up to pollution term] There exist a positive quantity \\ $\epsFireDecr$ and a nonnegative quantity $\KFireDecr$, depending only on $\alpha$ and $V$, such that for every nonnegative quantity $s$,
+The following lemma is the ``travelling frame'' analogue of \cref{lem:decrease_fire0}. \begin{lemma}[firewall linear decrease up to pollution] There exist positive quantities $\nuF$ and $\KFire$, depending on $\alpha$ and $V$ and $m$ (only), such that for every nonnegative quantity $s$,